 Offering improved care

-Northampton General benefited from an earlier injection of funds by the Department of Health to improve maternity care.
-It opened a midwife-led ward in December 2013 which, in its first year, handled 530 births.
+Northampton General opened a midwife-led ward in December 2013 which, in its first year, handled 530 births.
 It was the first alongside midwife-led unit in the county.

 Many women who use Northampton’s midwife-led units are first-time mums-to-be.
 They are drawn to the home-from-home atmosphere, but value the safety net of the medical staff close by.
 This means they can quickly transfer to the medical labour ward if they want an epidural or if there is a complication.